Boost your income; gain more financial freedom; do the things you want

 This is the amount you will use at Smarkets for your against bet.

 > At this point you must always check the liability amount on your calculator.
+In our example here it is £27.06.
 Your balance in Smarkets must be the same or larger than the liability amount.
 If your Smarkets balance is less than the liability, you can not do your Qualifying bet until you top up your Smarkets balance first.

-> It’s also a good idea to check the liquidity available in Smarkets is greater than your stake amount (the liquidity is the small silver numbers in £ that are under your lay odds blue box) .
+> It’s also a good idea to check the liquidity available in Smarkets is greater than your lay stake amount (the liquidity is the number in £ that is under your lay odds in the blue box) .
 Ideally your liquidity should be at least double your lay stake amount.

 IMPORTANT: Remember to not use any odds boosts offered in your betslip by William Hill for this first bet.
 They may not give you the free bets if you do use it.